leonhard-s/ps2-api-files/README.md

 - The scraper only "looks forward", and will not query a given asset ID once a higher ID has been found.
 - It cannot detect existing IDs being updated with new assets, or gaps in the ID sequence being filled later.
 - If new assets are added that are more than 10'000 IDs away from the highest ID found, the scraper will not bother checking it, resulting in it missing out on these new files.
+- If more than 10'000 IDs' worth of assets are added in a single API update, it might take more than one day to complete the scraping process.

 If you come across any of these limitations or know of additional ID ranges that are not currently being checked, please [create an issue](https://github.com/leonhard-s/ps2-api-files/issues) so the scraping strategy can be adjusted.